-- 1. The first Strathcona Day was celebrated on 3 June 1950.
+1. The first Strathcona Day was celebrated on 3 June 1950.
 The purpose was to commemorate the battles in which the Regiment had taken part during three wars: the South African War, the First World War and the Second World War.
-The day commenced with a track and field competition for all Strathconas attending, serving and former serving alike, and a series of mounted competitions including bareback wrestling, musical chairs on horseback and tent pegging.
-The day closed with an all ranks' dinner held in Harvey Hall at Currie Barracks. - 2.
-For unknown reasons, Strathcona Day was not celebrated routinely before 1957.
-Furthermore, there was some conflict between Strathcona Day and Moreuil Wood as to which was the regimental celebration.
-In due course Strathcona Day evolved mainly as a sports competition in order to celebrate the Regiment's accomplishments without the sombre mood normally associated with the memorial services of Moreuil Wood.
-In addition, the day eventually chosen for the annual celebration was moved to 24 May to honour the Regiment's successful action at the Melfa River. - 3.
-Strathcona Day has evolved into a sports competition that pits the Messes against each other in a series of conventional sports.
+The day commenced with a track and field competition for all Strathconas attending, serving and former serving alike, and a series of mounted competitions, including bareback wrestling, musical chairs on horseback and tent pegging.
+The day closed with an all-ranks dinner held in Harvey Hall at Currie Barracks.

+2. For unknown reasons, Strathcona Day was not celebrated routinely before 1957.
+Furthermore, there was some conflict between Strathcona Day and Moreuil Wood as to which was the Regimental celebration.
+In due course, Strathcona Day evolved mainly as a sports competition in order to celebrate the Regiment's accomplishments without the sombre mood generally associated with the memorial services of Moreuil Wood.
+In addition, the day eventually chosen for the annual celebration was moved to 24 May to honour the Regiment's successful action at the Melfa River.

+3. Strathcona Day has evolved into a sports competition that pits the messes against each other in a series of conventional sports.
 Following the awarding of trophies and prizes, the members of the Regiment hold an all ranks' supper or barbecue to close out the day's events.
-The day of celebration remains the 24th of May but is subject to training and operational commitments.
+The day of celebration normally is on or close to the 24th of May which coincides with the Battle of Melfa River.